lgblgblgb/xemu/README.md

 Full (?) list of stupidities of my VIC-20 emulator:

-* 65C02 as the CPU, not 6502 (no illegal opcodes)
+* 65C02 as the CPU, not 6502 (no illegal opcodes), this is by intent!
 * VIC-I is not emulated at register level, only the default mode for KERNAL/BASIC
-* No 16 pixel height character mode, no multicolor, no screen width setting
+* No 16 pixel height character mode, no multicolor, no screen columns setting, etc.
 * Screen is rendered in one step, which is incorrect, of course
+* Screen ratio is very bad now, this is not a bug but lack of decent settings :)
+  I delay this for the time when I have border, etc too, to have some sane value.
 * Border is not emulated
-* Keyboard currently does not work
-* Only the stock machine is emulated without any RAM expansion
 * No sound is emulated

 ## Compilation on Linux / UNIX-like machine